What's coming to bundlist

 We're exploring ways to bring bundlist lists into other contexts — widgets, embeds, and connectors for platforms where your lists already live.
 Nothing to announce yet, but it's on the roadmap.

 If you use an AI assistant that supports the Model Context Protocol, you can connect it to bundlist today.
-Point your client at https://api.bundlist.app/mcp with your API key and your assistant can read and update your lists directly — no copy-pasting required.
+Point your client at https://api.bundlist.app/mcp — authentication is handled automatically via OAuth, no manual setup required.

 Claude, Cursor, and other MCP-compatible tools work out of the box.
-See the API reference for connection details.
+See the MCP server page for connection details.